earthspay/earths-documentation/ko/mobile-apps/android/account-managment/restore-an-account.md

 If you lose both your password and your seed, there is no way to recover your money.
 This is why we ask you to save your seed phrase on paper.

-**Wavesplatform does not have access to users accounts and seed phrases**.
+**Earthspay does not have access to users accounts and seed phrases**.